thegothamstak/ProjectEuler/README.md

 # ProjectEuler
-Solutions of problems from projecteuler.net
+Solutions to problems of projecteuler.net